Tinker Bell (film series): Secret of the Wings (2012)

-Tinker Bell and the Pirate Fairy (2014)
+The Pirate Fairy (2014)

 Another feature-length film, titled The Pirate Fairy, (originally titled Quest for the Queen) was released on April 1, 2014.
 The film was originally scheduled for Fall 2013, but another DisneyToon Studios film, Planes, took its place.
 A trailer for the film was released on the Secret of the Wings Blu-ray and DVD on October 23, 2012.
 It was directed by the Secret of the Wings director, Peggy Holmes.
 The film introduced new characters, Zarina, voiced by Christina Hendricks, and James aka Captain Hook, voiced by Tom Hiddleston.
 Carlos Ponce also voiced one of the characters in the film.

 When a misunderstood dust-keeper fairy named Zarina steals Pixie Hollow's all-important Blue Pixie Dust and flies away to join forces with the pirates of Skull Rock, Tinker Bell and her fairy friends must embark on the adventure of a lifetime to return it to its rightful place.
 However, in the midst of their pursuit of Zarina, Tink's world is turned upside down.
 She and her friends find that their respective talents have been switched and they have to race against time to retrieve the Blue Pixie Dust and return home to save Pixie Hollow.

 Tinker Bell and the Legend of the NeverBeast (2015)

-Tinker Bell and the Legend of the NeverBeast was released in cinemas in selected markets from March 2015, and was released direct-to-video in the United States on March 3, 2015.
+Tinker Bell and the Legend of the NeverBeast was released in theaters in selected markets from March 2015, and was released direct-to-video in the United States on March 3, 2015.
 It was directed by Steve Loter and produced by Makul Wigert.
 Composer Joel McNeely returned to the film.
-Mae Whitman, Lucy Liu, Raven-Symoné, Megan Hilty, Pamela Adlon and Anjelica Huston reprise their roles of Tinker Bell, Silvermist, Iridessa, Rosetta, Vidia and Queen Clarion.
+Mae Whitman, Lucy Liu, Raven-Symoné, Megan Hilty, Pamela Adlon and Anjelica Huston reprise their roles of Tinker Bell, Silvermist, Iridessa, Rosetta, Vidia, and Queen Clarion.
 Ginnifer Goodwin replaces Angela Bartys as the voice of Fawn in this film.
 Rosario Dawson and Olivia Holt join the cast as new characters Nyx and Morgan, respectively.

 When Fawn meets a legendary creature, the Neverbeast, she befriends the creature in no time.
 But when she learns that the creature could be part of a terrible event, she will have to trust her instincts in order to save her new friend and all of Pixie Hollow.